faiface/generics/README.md

 }
 ```

-The value of the unnamed parameter is irrelavant.
+The value of the unnamed parameter is irrelevant.
 We're only interested in the type.
 That's why when calling the `Read` function, we pass in the type directly:

 ```go
 func main() {